"What is the difference between Crosstrek and Impreza?"

 cats.
 Tires aren't as fat on the Impreza.

-You sit about four inches higher in the Crosstrek, which gives you a "command driving position" (the auto industry term that describes that great feeling of sitting high in a vehicle so you can see what's ahead.)
+You sit a few inches higher in the Crosstrek, which gives you a "command driving position" (the auto industry term that describes that great feeling of sitting high in a vehicle so you can see what's ahead.)
 Because of the boxer engine design that Subaru uses, however, the center of mass in the vehicle sits quite low so both vehicles handle quite nimbly and are very unlikely to roll over.

 You can see the cars in front of the Crosstrek a little better from the driver's seat